dominant-strategies/quai-docusaurus/docs/archive/cpu-miner/cpu-miner.md

 #### Updating

-Prior to updating your miner, make sure to kill any instances of quai-cpu-miner using the stop command above.
+Prior to updati your miner, make sure to kill any instances of quai-cpu-miner using the stop command above.
 After stopping your miner, pull any new code by running:

 ```shell
 git pull